Seirdy/seirdy.one/content/posts/website-best-practices.md

 If you do explicitly set colors, please also include a dark theme using a media query: `@media (prefers-color-scheme: dark)`.
 For more info, read the relevant docs [on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)

 When setting colors, especially with a dark background, I recommend checking your page's contrast using <abbr title="Advanced Perceptual Contrast Algorithm">APCA</abbr> values.
 You can do so in an [online checker](https://uglyduck.ca/lazy-dev-dark-mode/) or Chromium's developer tools (you might have to enable them in a menu for experimental preferences).
 Blue and purple links on a black background have much worse perceptual contrast than yellow or green links.
-Also, remember that the darker the background, the less battery your website will require devices with OLED screens.

 Note that the APCA isn't fully mature as of early 2022.
 Until version 3.0 of the WCAG is ready, pages should also conform to the contrast ratios described in the WCAG 2.2's success criterions  1.4.3 (Contrast: Minimum, level AA) or 1.4.6 (Contrast: Enhanced, level AAA).

 CSS filters such as `invert` are expensive to run, so use them sparingly.
 Simply inverting your page's colors to provide a dark theme could slow it down or cause a user's fans to spin.

+Darker backgrounds draw less power on devices with OLED screens; however, backgrounds should never be solid black.
+White text on a black background causes halation, esp. for readers who have astigmatism.
+There has been some [experimental](https://www.laurenscharff.com/research/AHNCUR.html) and plenty of [anecdotal](https://jessicaotis.com/academia/never-use-white-text-on-a-black-background-astygmatism-and-conference-slides/) evidence to support this.
+I personally like a foreground and background of `#ececec` and `#0c0c0c`, respectively.
+These shades seem to be as far apart as possible without causing accessibility issues: `#0c0c0c` is barely bright enough to create a soft "glow" capable of minimizing halos.

+If you can't bear the thought of parting with your solid-black background, worry not: there exists a CSS media feature and client-hint for contrast preferences called `prefers-contrast`.
+It takes the parameters `no-preference`, `less`, and `more`.
+You can serve increased-contrast pages to those who request `more`, and vice versa.
+Check [prefers-contrast on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast) for more information.

 Image optimization
 ------------------